jkuatdsc/Desk-Assistant/README.md

 4. Modify the code to add the calendar id of the new calendar you created
 5. Deploy the appscript as a web app

-Repeat the same steps for the 'CreateEvent' code in the appscript file
+Repeat the same steps for the 'CreateEvent' code in the appscript file.
+You can use the same calendar id for both the web apps.

 Snippets of what to change in both instances.